Joouis/blog/source/_posts/hands-on-linear-regression-for-ml.md

 Yes we're done.
 Our introduction is here.🤣🤣🤣

-Q: How to deal with complex models?
-How about computation burden?
+*Question: How to deal with complex models?
+How about computation burden?*

 ### Gradient Descent